paulstephane/paulstephane.github.io/powerDAC-S2.md

 To make matters worse, my living room was far from ideal from an "acoustic" standpoint, and I did not initially find a satisfactory placement for the speakers.

-I spend many months "tweaking" the speakers and making adjustments to my listening space.
+I spent many months "tweaking" the speakers and making adjustments to my listening space:

 - I experimented reducing the size of the speaker panels.
 I also build a 3-driver version, in an attempt to make them even more discrete, but went back to the original 4-driver version as it offered significantly better sonics.